feureau/Feureau-Digital-Library/900 History & geography/950 History of Asia/959 Southeast Asia/Indonesia/Mona Lohanda - The Kapitan Cina of Batavia.md

 210 Siauw Giok Tjhan, Lima Jaman.
 Perwujudan Integrasi Wajar (1981.
 Amsterdam-Jakarta: Yayasan Teratai), pp. 49-50.

-195 favoured peranakan intermediary traders in the distribution of their goods, and this fuelled Arab resentment towards the Dutch. |
+195 favoured peranakan intermediary traders in the distribution of their goods, and this fuelled Arab resentment towards the Dutch.
+I

 If we look again at the population data for Surabaya for 1905, it indicates a more balanced position than was found in Batavia.
 There were 8,066 European, 2,482 Arab and 14,847 Chinese residents, most of whom were engaged in commerce.
-Since the data does not distinguish peranakan from singkeh, | assume that although the former were in a majority, their economic power declined in the second decade of the twentieh century.211 The increasing number of singkeh migrants made the economic situation in the city more tense.
+Since the data does not distinguish peranakan from singkeh, I assume that although the former were in a majority, their economic power declined in the second decade of the twentieh century.211 The increasing number of singkeh migrants made the economic situation in the city more tense.
 Moreover, the great majority of Europeans in Surabaya were engaged in business.212 This was a somewhat different situation from that in Batavia, where most Europeans were government officials or professionals, and in 1905, the number of European merchants was only 13,085.213

 The city's environment also encouraged social conflict for, unlike Batavia, Surabaya had no distinct lines of demarcation between the business and residential quarters.214 Furthermore, the policy of the local authorities in handling the conflict reflected the relationship between the Resident and the Chinese and Arab officers in Surabaya.
 It is interesting to note that after the peace treaty to end the Chinese-Arab conflict-was signed in Surabaya on 2 November 1912, the Arab captain of Batavia held a reconciliation party with the Chinese officers.215